Waffle chart in Excel adds the beauty of the visualization to the advancement path directed to your target.

 Within this step, you will customize the waffle chart to the net.
 The positive side is that the waffle chart is open to changes because it is connected to cell number N7.

 In other words, any modification in cell N7 will lead to a new reformation of the whole chart.
 At this point, further attempts will be to introduce related labels to the KPI value in cell N7.

 Go to the Insert tab on the ribbon then choose Text –> Text Box to place a text box in the worksheet.

 Select the text box then type the =N7 in the formula bar.
 We create a relationship between the text box and the cell.

-Format the text box using custom text fill, text outline and text effects.
-Finally move it in the waffle chart area.
+Format the text box using custom text fill, text outline, and text effects.
+Finally, move it to the waffle chart area.

 Using Linked Pictures to create a custom chart

 Select the chart range and copy the cells into the clipboard.
 Go to Home Tab and use the following commands: Clipboard –> Paste –> Linked Picture

 Our chart is ready as portrayed.
 You have the advantage of inserting it to the place you wish either in the same document or in other documents.

 The only thing to remember is the factor that it is only the picture of the cells, so if there is any need to modernize the chart, the picture should be snipped and pasted again as it represents only the image of the cells and not the cells themselves.